YOU WILL NEED:

 - Breed of Horse

 - Riding Discipline

 - Daytime Phone Number

 Make a mark at the top of the curve.
 With a ruler, measure down 17.5cm and make a mark on each side of the curve.
 Draw diagonal lines from the top of the curve to the marks on each side.
 Then draw a horizontal line to connect the marks on the sides of the curve.
 Measure the horizontal line as precisely and accurately as possible and write the measurement above the line.

 IMPORTANT: To ensure accuracy, your tracing must be submitted in its entirety on a single sheet of paper.
 We cannot evaluate tracings that require assembly.

-E-mail your photographs to firstname.lastname@example.org and fax your wither tracing to (941) 377-6237.
-If you would like to e-mail your wither tracing, you MUST scan it, save it as a pdf file, and e-mail it as an attachment.
+E-mail your wither tracing and photographs to email@example.com.
+To e-mail your wither tracing, you MUST scan it, save it as a pdf file, and e-mail it as an attachment.

-If you cannot e-mail your photographs, mail them with your wither tracing to:
+If you cannot e-mail your wither tracing and photographs, you can mail them to: